pyudev/pyudev/doc/guide.rst

 Device(u'/sys/devices/LNXSYSTM:00/LNXCPU:01')
 ...

-You can filter the devices with keyword arguments to :meth:`~Context.list_devices()`.
-The following code enumerates all partitions:
+By default, :meth:`list_devices()` yields all devices available on the system as :class:`Device` objects, but you can filter the list of devices with keyword arguments to enumerate all available partitions for example:

 >>> for device in context.list_devices(subsystem='block', DEVTYPE='partition'):
 ...    print(device)